-The total revenue for Rates and Taxes will increase by between 4-6% property rates accounts.
+The total revenue for Rates and Taxes will increase by 5% property rates accounts.
 The total exemption valuation (rebate amount) remains R35 000 as per the Property Rates Act.

 Agricultural property and Public Benefit Organizations rebate of 10% will be incorporated in the Agriculture tariff.